IRAQ – The Trip

 Oil was discovered in 1927 and the Iraq Petroleum Company (IPC) exercised significant political power in the city and played a central role in Kirkuk’s urbanization, initiating housing and development projects in collaboration with Iraqi authorities in the 1940s and 1950s.
 Kirkuk’s oil industry attracted both Arabs and Kurds to the city in search of work.
 Kirkuk, which had been a predominantly Iraqi Turkmen city, gradually lost its uniquely Turkmen character.
 At the same time, large numbers of Kurds from the mountains were settling in the uninhabited but cultivable rural parts of the district.
 The influx of Kurds into Kirkuk continued through the 1960s.

-Between April 2003 and late December 2004 there were an estimated 123 attacks on Iraqi energy infrastructures, including the country’s 7,000 km-long pipeline system which cost Iraq billions of US dollars in lost oil-export revenues and repair costs, Little damage was done to Iraq’s oil fields during the war itself, looting and sabotage after the war ended was highly destructive and accounted for perhaps eighty percent of the total damage.
+Between April 2003 and late December 2004, there were an estimated 123 attacks on Iraqi energy infrastructures, including the country’s 7,000 km-long pipeline system which cost Iraq billions of US dollars in lost oil-export revenues and repair costs, Little damage was done to Iraq’s oil fields during the war itself, looting and sabotage after the war ended was highly destructive and accounted for perhaps eighty percent of the total damage.

 Pipelines from Kirkuk run through Turkey to Ceyhan on the Mediterranean Sea.

-Under Kurdish control, Turkmen and Arab residents in Kirkuk experienced intimidation, harassment and were forced to leave their homes, in order to increase the Kurdish demographic in Kirkuk and bolster their claims to the city.
+Under Kurdish control, Turkmen and Arab residents in Kirkuk experienced intimidation, and harassment and were forced to leave their homes, in order to increase the Kurdish demographic in Kirkuk and bolster their claims to the city.
 On 16 October 2017, the Iraqi national army and PMF militia retook control of Kirkuk as the Kurdish Peshmerga forces fled the city without fighting.

 BAGHDAD